lhanlhanlhan/libkij/README.md

 # Introduce

-libkij - A framework to create dynamic, colourful, cross-platform TUI (Terminal User Interfaces) programmes in easy ways.
-The framework also enables controlling by arrow keys.
+libkij - A framework to create dynamic, colourful, cross-platform TUI (Terminal User Interfaces) programs in easy ways.

 # Usage

-Add ``kij.h`` into your project's include folder, then link the dynamic library that correspond to the right artifact.
+Add ``kij.h`` into the target project's include folder then link the dynamic library that correspond to the right artifact.

 # Snapshots
 ![1.
 Login Page](https://github.com/chrishanli/libkij/blob/master/snapshots/1.png)